gazmacphee/CryptoStrategyTracker/crypto_docker_package/DEPLOYMENT.md

 If you encounter any issues:

 1. Check the container logs: `docker-compose logs`
-2. Verify database connection in your `.env` file
+2. Verify containers are running with `docker-compose ps`
 3. Ensure your API keys are valid
 4. Make sure the required ports (5001) are not being used by other applications.
 If you encounter port conflicts, you can change the port mapping in the docker-compose.yml file, for example: `"5002:5000"` to use port 5002 instead